jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 Lesson 9 - Apprend/Prepend and Separators
 -----------------------------------------

-When running pmenu, xdg or lx, you can add menu items to the top and
+When running pmenu or lx, you can add menu items to the top and
 bottom of the root menu by editing append.csv and/or prepend.csv in
 ~/.config/jgmenu.
 For example, try the following: